 Hostel Accommodation List

-Hostelbookers – one of the biggest hostel booking site.
+- Hostelbookers – one of the biggest hostel booking site.
 You can book hostels all over the world.
-You can find prices, amenities (including pictures), and customer reviews of each location so you know what you’re getting before you land.
-You can also book directly from the site.
+You can find prices, amenities, photos of the place, and customer reviews of each location so you know what you’re getting before you land.
+You can also book directly from the site

 Budget Accommodation List

 - Airbnb – an accommodation booking engine where you can rent a house, a room or even a couch

 - Home Away – similar to Airbnb, pay-to-stay in homes for rents